See Jane Date

 See Jane Date is a 2003 romantic comedy television film directed by Robert Berlinger and starring Charisma Carpenter and Holly Marie Combs.
 It is based on Melissa Senate's book of the same name, and premiered on ABC Family on August 16, 2003.

 Synopsis

-Single, ambitious, magazine assistant editor Jane Grant has just received an invitation to her younger cousin's wedding, and it is engraved with two words: "plus guest."
+The story follows Jane Grant, a single and ambitious magazine assistant editor who has just received an invitation to her younger cousin's wedding, and it is engraved with two words: "plus guest."
 Come wedding day, Jane had better deliver.
-After all, she's already told everyone, including her meddlesome and obnoxious Aunt Ina and now-famous high school nemesis Natasha Nutley, that she's in a serious relationship.
+After all, she's already told everyone, including her Aunt Ina and now-famous high school nemesis Natasha Nutley, that she's in a serious relationship.
 Now, Jane has two months to find a guy to fit the lie, complete the guest list, and save face.
 If the series of miserable set-ups orchestrated by her well-meaning best friends Eloise and Amanda are any indication, Jane's in for big trouble.
-From first date to blind date, from double date to last date, the match game is on-and with millions of men to pick from, Jane is sure to find Mr. Right, right?
+From first date to blind date, from double date to last date, the match game is on-and with millions of men to pick from.